zhesu1/surfaceRegistration/README.md

 # surfaceRegistration
-Tools for geometric shape analysis of spherical surfaces with the general elastic metric based on the work by Zhe Su, Martin Bauer, Eric Klassen and Kyle Gallivan.
+Tools for surface registratoin of spherical surfaces with the general elastic metric based on the work by Zhe Su, Martin Bauer, Eric Klassen and Kyle Gallivan.

 ## What is it?